pedroetb/pedroetb-projects-docker-build/README.md

 Support remote actions, connecting through SSH to other machines.
 This is useful to build Docker images for different architectures natively, for example.
 For remote building `docker >= v23` is required, because `docker compose >= v2` plugin is needed.
 Will fallback to `docker build` alternative if outdated.

-Since `v2.1.0` multiarch building is supported too, without needing extra native hosts.
+Since `v2.1.0` multiarch Docker building and tagging is supported too, without needing extra native hosts.

 ## Actions